mdb/mdb.github.io/content/blog/2022-12-12-kubernetes-controller-pattern.md

 //+kubebuilder:rbac:groups=apps,resources=deployments/finalizers,verbs=update
 ```

-These annotations are used by `sidecar-injector`'s underling Make targets (see `Makefile` for details and clues) to generate and scaffold relevant code pertaining to the controller's required runtime [RBAC](https://en.wikipedia.org/wiki/Role-based_access_control) permissions.
+These annotations are used by `sidecar-injector`'s underling Make targets (see `Makefile` for clues) to generate and scaffold relevant code pertaining to the controller's required runtime [RBAC](https://en.wikipedia.org/wiki/Role-based_access_control) permissions.
 However, in `sidecar-injector`'s case, not all these permissions are necessary.
 Remove the unnecessary annotations, leaving only...

 ```
 //+kubebuilder:rbac:groups=apps,resources=deployments,verbs=get;list;watch;create;update;patch;delete